IronChariot/SimpleLLMEvalRunner/README.md

 Example: asking for a direct answer without any discussion, CoT or any extraneous text at all would probably be a rating of 2 or 3 (one or two points of difficulty for a single answer format, one or two points of difficulty for following the instructions of not saying anything except for the answer).

 ## TODO
-Create a view of the results in more details, specifically a cross reference of how each model (down the left) do against each problem (across the top), as well as a view of the results where we should how well each model does in each of the difficulty categories.
+- [ ] Create a view of the results in more details, specifically a cross reference of how each model (down the left) do against each problem (across the top), as well as a view of the results where we should how well each model does in each of the difficulty categories.
+- [ ] When doing manual evaluation, instead of giving a 0-10 score, you can instead start typing a follow-up question, in case you want to maybe double check the LLM's understanding of something in the eval, or the 'reasoning' for its answer.
+The response will then be displayed, at which point you can then give your rating or ask more questions.
+The follow-up questions and responses will be included in the record of the responses.
+- [ ] Allow a chosen LLM to evaluate a response, instead of having the user do it.
+Should use word-type evaluation scores that we can translate to a 0-10 score, rather than asking for a numeric score directly.

 ## Thanks